Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach: Abstract

 \section{Abstract}

-Surpassing the individual buildings of the non-Hermitian skin effect (NHSE) and the scale-free localization (SFL) observed lately, we systematically exploit the exponential decay behavior of bulk eigenstates via the transfer matrix approach in non-Hermitian systems.
-We concentrate on the one-dimensional (1D) finite-size non-Hermitian systems with $2\times2$ transfer matrices in the participation of boundary impurity.
-We analytically unveil that the unidirectional pure scale-free (UPSF) effect emerges with the singular transfer matrices, while the hybrid skin-scale-free (HSSF) effect emerges with the nonsingular transfer matrices even though impose open boundary condition (OBC).
-The UPSF effect exceeds the scope of the SFL in previous works, while the HSSF effect is a charming interplay between the finite-size NHSE and SFL.
-Our results reveal that the NHSE under OBC prevails in the blend with the SFL as the system tends to the thermodynamic limit.
-Our approach paves an avenue to rigorously explore the finite-size display of the NHSE and SFL in both Hermitian and non-Hermitian systems with generic boundary conditions.
+Surpassing the individual characteristics of the non-Hermitian skin effect (NHSE) and the scale-free (SF) effect observed recently, we systematically exploit the exponential decay behavior of bulk eigenstates via the transfer matrix approach in non-Hermitian systems.
+We concentrate on one-dimensional (1D) finite-size non-Hermitian systems with $2\times2$ transfer matrices in either the absence or presence of the boundary impurity.
+We analytically unveil that the unidirectional SF effect emerges with the singular transfer matrices, while the hybrid scale-free skin (SFS) effect appears with the nonsingular transfer matrices even when an open boundary condition (OBC) is imposed.
+The unidirectional SF effect exceeds the scope of the SF effect in previous works, while the hybrid SFS effect is an interesting interplay between the skin effect and the SF effect in finite-size systems.
+Our results reveal that the skin effect under the OBC prevails when it coexists with the SF effect as the system approaches the thermodynamic limit in the presence of the hybrid SFS effect.
+Our approach paves the way for rigorous and unified explorations of the skin and SF effects in both Hermitian and non-Hermitian systems with generic boundary conditions.